rohitjha/brainfuck/README.md

 4. Running a program and then obtaining contents of tape cells:
 	Run a program, as shown in either case 1 or case 2, with the only change being the addition of a '-t' option:

-	$ bf -f -t examples/hello_world.bf
+	$ bf -f examples/hello_world.bf -t 10

-	This will display the result and then ask for various choices for selecting which cells' contents are to be displayed.
+	This will display the result and then display the contents of cells 0 through 10.

 Help